 The memorial can be ordered as early or as late as you like however, we recommend waiting at least 2 weeks to give the ground time to adequately settle.

 No. The Davis Cemetery District does not mandate the placement of a marker or monument on a grave site.
 In general we do not permit the placement of a marker or monument on a grave site until at least one interment has been done into the plot in question.
 Should a family choose to have a marker or monument installed on a plot, the District reserves the right to regulate the size and most aspects of how the monument is set.
+Please contact the office for up-to-date marker regulations.
 The California Health and Safety Code prohibits public cemeteries from participating in the sale of markers and monuments.